EBIvariation/variant-remapping/Evaluating_pipeline.md

 We then compare the remapped and standard dataset using using [hap.py](https://github.com/Illumina/hap.py)

+## Prerequisite and Environment variables
+`GIAB_DIR`: directory where the gold standard variants are stored `REMAPPING_DIR`: directory where the output of the remapping pipeline is stored `GENOME_DIR`: directory where the reference genomes are stored `SINGULARITY_DIR`: directory where the singularity images are stored

+Some software required by the remapping pipeline are also assumed to be installed and in the `PATH`

 ## Preparing GiaB datasets

-Set `$GIAB_VAR` to points to the directory where the variants will be stored
+Set `GIAB_DIR` to points to the directory where the variants will be stored

 |:warning: This can be skipped if the datasets have been prepared before.|
 |---|